-For the last twelve years the charity has organised a holiday at a holiday camp or ‘Sanatorium‘ in a clean part of Belarus.
+For the last fifteen years the charity has organised a holiday at a holiday camp or ‘Sanatorium‘ in a clean part of Belarus.
 Volunteers from Britain fly out to organise arts and crafts and sports activities for the children and make sure they have a holiday to remember.
 Staff who accompany the children are amazed to see how much they are able to do when given the chance to develop.

 In 2001, CCP sent many special chairs and walking frames to Zhuravichi, and a physiotherapist and occupational therapist fitted appropriate children to the aids and showed the staff how to use them.
 Then Luba, the physiotherapist from the home, was brought to Britain to develop her skills.
 Then four young children – Anya, Anton, Stas and Nazar – came to spend time with families in the UK where they made dramatic improvements, both physically and emotionally.
 The charity decided to create a small family home for these children called Rodni Kut.

-Over 100 of the children living at Zhuravichi now receive some education.
+Many of the children living at Zhuravichi now receive some education.
 This started largely due to pressure from CCP (UK) on the Social Protection and Education Departments in Gomel.
 It has since become policy of the Belarusian Education Ministry that all children should be educated, which is a tremendous step forwards.

 In 2004 we managed to get some of the children at Zhuravichi reassessed and moved to Ulookavye Orphanage or Rechitsa Boarding Home for Children with Cerebral Palsy where they now receive more education and have the chance of a happier childhood.